r-forge/exams/jekyll/_posts/tutorials/2020-03-28-elearning.md

 #
 # Content
 #
-title: "E-Learning Quizzes with R/exams for Moodle and OpenOLAT"
+title: "E-Learning Quizzes with R/exams for Moodle and OpenOlat"
 teaser: "Step-by-step tutorials for generating, importing, and customizing online tests and quizzes using exams2moodle() and exams2openolat() in R/exams."
 categories:
   - tutorials